 How to fit a square or rectangular neutral density filter to the front of your lens.

 5. Light your subject for well exposed skies

-If you expose for the sky in the background, you will have a lovely looking sky.
+If you expose for the sky in the background, you’ll have a lovely looking sky.
 Your subject in the foreground and possibly everything else, however, will be underexposed.

 That’s where off camera flash can be very handy.
 Lighting your subject with off camera flash will ensure that both your subject and the background are well exposed.